 But how to set up Shopify email notifications?

-📌 Note: After that at the very bottom of the page you can check whether your desktop notifications are turned on or off (they will probably be turned on by default but it’s best to check just in case).
+📌 Note: After that, at the very bottom of the page, you can check whether your desktop notifications are turned on or off (they’ll probably be turned on by default but it’s best to check just in case).

 ✔️ Which Shopify payment providers to use?